Which Courses do you need to become and electrician

 The qualification awarding bodies

-There are two main qualification bodies that award the qualifications to become a qualified Electrician and they are City & Guilds (C&G) and EAL.
-C&G are the most well-known awarding body in the Electrical Industry but either body will get the same outcome in the end.
-Electrical Courses Ltd are an Approved City & Guilds training centre, so whilst there are EAL equivalents I will only be mentioning the C&G relative Electrician qualifications.
+Two main awarding bodies provide the qualifications needed to become a qualified electrician: City & Guilds (C&G) and EAL.
+City & Guilds is the most recognised in the electrical industry, but both lead to the same end qualification.
+Electrical Courses Ltd is an approved City & Guilds training centre, so this guide focuses on the C&G electrician qualifications.

 The Electrical Apprenticeship